FrankM1/docs/content/install/ubuntu.md

 adduser <user>
 ```

-> Note: Using the user name `ghost` causes conflicts with the Ghost-CLI, so it’s important to use an alternative name.
+> Note: Using the user name `ghost` causes conflicts with the Qazana-CLI, so it’s important to use an alternative name.

 ```bash
 # Add user to superuser group to unlock admin privileges